arnavgautam/TreeHacks2015/HOLs/HOL-FederatedAuthWebRole/HOL.md

 	> **Note:** **Why do you need to set Copy Local to True for the reference to Microsoft.IdentityModel?**

 	> Microsoft.IdentityModel is the main Windows Identity Foundation assembly.
-As mentioned above, such assembly is not available in the Global Assembly Cache that is visible to Windows Azure applications.
+As mentioned above, such assembly is not available in the Global Assembly Cache that is visible to Microsoft Azure applications.
 By setting its Copy Local property to True, you ensure that the bits of the assembly will be included in the project package.
 Therefore, once you deploy it in the cloud, this will ensure that the WIF is deployed too and available to your application.

 1. Update the using statements into **Default.aspx.cs** in **FederatedIdentity_WebRole**.